 Upon completion of this undergraduate program, students will be able to:

-- Analyze the earth as an integrated human-environment system by examining dynamic flows, interactions and exchanges at different spatial and temporal scales.
+- Analyze the Earth an integrated system by examining the relationship between the environment, resources and the decision making processes that impact flows, interactions and exchanges at different spatial and temporal scales.

-- Recognize, synthesize and evaluate diverse sources of knowledge, arguments and approaches pertinent to exploring human-environment problems.
+- Identify and evaluate diverse sources of knowledge, arguments and approaches pertinent to exploring environment and resource management problems.

-- Communicate geographical concepts and data effectively using oral, written and visual forms.
+- Communicate environment and resource management concepts effectively using oral, written and visual forms.

 > Back to Major in Environment and Resource Management page